 I'm Brother Karekin.
-Folks call me Brother K. I earned the nickname PunkMonk as the first Gen-X member of the Brotherhood in 1995.
+Folks call me Brother K and some call me Mama K. I earned the nickname PunkMonk as the first Gen-X member of the Brotherhood in 1995.
 This from my years as a street savvy, anti-autoritarian, punk kid who came to religious life with a mohawk and an attitude and a suspicion of my parents' merely cultural Christianity.
-My work is about trying to live the Gospel.
-By prayer, worship, and service as a vowed Brother in religious life; by preaching, teaching and writing about the uncompromising love of God; by bearing witness to non-violence and sacred resistance in the face of power and politics; by offering the blessing of love and joy to all of God's creatures small and great; and by protesting in the streets on behalf of the oppressed and marginalized.
+My work is about trying to live the Gospel openly and radically.
+By prayer, worship, and service as a vowed religious; by preaching, teaching and writing about the uncompromising love of God; by bearing witness to non-violence and sacred resistance in the face of power and politics; by offering the blessing of love and joy to all of God's creatures small and great; and by protesting in the streets on behalf of the oppressed and marginalized.
 This is what I do!
 In short, it is about committing to my Baptismal Covenant in the Christian faith and its promise to respect the dignity of every human person and to seek and serve Christ in all persons.
 (Episcopal, The Book of Common Prayer) I have tried to do this most of my adult life.
 God willing, I have the energy to try to succeed for the rest of my years.

 Here you can find out about my life and work as —what some would call—a "scandalous" Christian.
 A Christian that doesn't guard the gates against those whom the world despises.
 You are warmly invited to read my writings, and I hope become passionate about stepping out into the world in love and service to God by serving those whom God loves.
 And that means everyone.
 But especially, those whom the world leaves behind.